embetrix/gpstrack/README.md

     $ ./gpstrack /dev/ttyACM0

-If you don't have a GPS device you can simulate it by inputing the [test.nmea](https://github.com/embexus/gpstrack/blob/master/test.nmea.gz) data file
+If you don't have a GPS device you can fake it by inputing the [test.nmea](https://github.com/embexus/gpstrack/blob/master/test.nmea.gz) data file

     $ gzip -dc test.nmea.gz > test.nmea
     $ ./gpstrack test.nmea